mohajiabdi/Hami-Mini-Market-V.2/README.md

-# 🛒 Hami MiniMarket Landing Page
+# 🛍️ Hami MiniMarket Product Catalog
 ## 🌐 Project Overview

-The Hami MiniMarket Landing Page is a responsive website built as part of the HamiSkills Web Development Internship (Week 1 Task).
+The Hami MiniMarket Product Catalog is the Week 2 project for the HamiSkills Web Development Internship Track.
-It showcases a local mini-market that sells fresh fruits and vegetables, promoting healthy living and community support.

-The page gives visitors an overview of the market, a product showcase, and an easy way to contact the business.
+It extends the previous landing page by adding a dynamic and responsive product catalog that allows users to search and filter products by name, category, and price range.

+This project simulates a small-scale e-commerce product listing system, helping me practice JavaScript DOM manipulation, filter logic, and responsive UI layouts.

 ## 🎯 Project Purpose

-The goal of this project is to design and develop a clean, functional, and mobile-friendly landing page that:
+The goal of this project is to build a functional product catalog where customers can:

-Introduces Hami MiniMarket

-Displays products (fruits & vegetables)

-Encourages customers to visit or order

-Reflects professional web design standards
+Browse fruits and vegetables

+Search products by name

+Filter items by category or price

+Interact with an easy-to-use, mobile-friendly design

 ## 🧱 Features

+Display of at least 8 products (name, image, price, and category)

+🔍 Search bar for real-time product filtering by name

+🏷️ Category filter using buttons or dropdown (Fruits, Vegetables)

+💰 Price filter to show products below a selected range

+🛒 Optional Add to Cart button and cart counter

-Responsive layout for all devices (desktop, tablet, mobile)
+📱 Responsive design for desktop, tablet, and mobile

-Navigation bar with logo and links

-Hero section with tagline and Sliding banner images (Carousal)

-Product showcase grid for fruits and vegetables

-About section with a brief market description

-Contact form with name, email,tel and message fields

-Footer with social media links

-Interactive JavaScript feature (form Light/Dark Themes / back-to-top button)
+💡 Interactive JavaScript functionality for searching, filtering, and updating content dynamically

 ## 🖥️ Technologies Used